 In the Colour balance area of the fractal attributes, you can adjust the colour of the material by using the Default colour, Colour Gain, and Colour Offset swatches which are a method to Tint your overall colour, Darken and Lighten, respectively.

 You can also select the place 3Dtexture node in the Hypershade window if you adjust the position size and scale of the 3D placement of the texture to adjust how the texture looks on the object.
-If you need the texture to fit your model in the 3D space, you can click on the Fit to Group BBox button, which will fit the 3D placement node around the model exactly.
+If you need the texture to fit your model in the 3D space, you can select the Fit to Group BBox button, which will fit the 3D placement node around the model exactly.

 Notice in this texture that the scale of the place 3D texture node has been made larger to increase the size of the texture on the model.